thomaspernet/DataAnalysisPy/DataAnalysisPy.md

 -   Categorical analysis
 -   Fixed effect

 ### Quick Description

 This tab uses `pandas_profiling` library.
 If you want to know more about this library, please go [here](https://github.com/pandas-profiling/pandas-profiling).
-You can get the report by clicking on `Run Interact` and/or select `export` to download the report locally.
+You can get the report by clicking on `Run Interact` and select `export` to download the report locally.
 Please, ensure you fill the name case.